cloud-native-microservices/user-svc-micronaut-ords/README.md

 Test the endpoints as [described above](#test-endpoints)

-## Building a Docker Image That Runs a Graal Native Image
+## Building a Docker Image That Runs A Graal Native Image

 ```bash
 docker build -f Dockerfile-graal -t user-svc-micronaut-native .